Find outlines by Subject code

 at

-This course specifically addresses the technical skills and business knowledge required to develop data-driven web sites hosted on the Microsoft Web Platform.
+This course addresses the concepts, technical skills, and business knowledge required to develop data-driven web sites hosted on the Microsoft Web Platform.
 The course will focus on server-side ASP.NET programming technologies and the C# language.
-Students will also work with current and full-featured data access technologies, and interact with a variety of local and remote data stores.
+Students will also work with current and full-featured data access technologies, and interact with local and remote data stores.

 at